roelmagdaleno/like-post-block/README.md

 ### Key Features

-- Add a like button to any post type
+- Add a like button to any post, page or custom post type
 - Limit the number of likes per user
 - Save user's IP address to prevent multiple likes
+- Supports any Gutenberg template

 ## Styling